 This course provides students with extensive knowledge of psychological theory.
 Students will gain an understanding of the various schools of thought of theory that have developed over time.
 A link between basic skills, theory, and techniques will be stressed.
 Psychodynamic, Existential, Humanistic, Cognitive, Cognitive Behavioral, and Family Systems theories are discussed.
-This is an introductory foundation course in the PsyD program.
-Prerequisites & Notes Offered :every semester Credits: 3
+Prerequisites & Notes Offered:

+Every Semester Credits: 3